I don’t know anyone who has been to Konya. In fact, I don’t know anyone who has ever mentioned that they would like to go to Konya.

 Konya has several other important aspects.
-It was a capital city of the Seljuk Sultanate of Rum and it was also an important Ottoman city.
-This means that on top of a vast Seljuk heritage, there is also Ottoman heritage.
+It was the capital city of the Seljuk Sultanate of Rum and it was also an important Ottoman city.
+This means that on top of vast Seljuk heritage, there is also Ottoman heritage.

 MY HOTEL IN KONYA

-I stayed in a fabulous 4-star Bera Hotel.
+I stayed in a fabulous four-star Bera Hotel.
 When you move deeper into Turkey, away from usual touristic hot spots, it’s a different game.
 I’ve experienced the same in Bursa and Aydin, where I also stayed in excellent hotels.
-But in Konya and later in Ankara, hotels were much better and much cheaper.
+But, in Konya and later in Ankara, my hotels were much better and much cheaper.

-Bera Hotel is not in the centre, but at the same time it’s not far from there.
-It took approximately 15 minutes walk for me to reach the most central part of Konya, so I’d say that the location was pretty good.
+The Bera Hotel is not in the centre, but it’s not far from there either.
+From the hotel, it normally took me approximately 15 minutes walk to reach the most central part of Konya, so I would say that the location was pretty good.

 WHAT TO SEE IN KONYA?

 There are several layers of history in Konya.
 When I decided to include Konya in my travel itinerary, I knew that it was an important Ottoman city.
-But, I certainly did not think that it was that important.
-I did not expect to find two monumental imperial mosques there, on top of all other Ottoman heritage.
+But, I certainly didn’t think that it was that important.
+I didn’t expect to find two monumental imperial mosques there, on top of all other Ottoman heritage.

-Indeed, there is a lot to see in Konya and all that that there is there would be too much for one post.
+Indeed, there is a lot to see in Konya and it would be too much for one post.
 So, I will write this post as a general overview of the city.

 HACI VEYISZADE MOSQUE (1996)

-This is a new mosque.
-It looks like Ottoman era mosques, but this is in fact the neo-classical Ottoman architecture.
-An interesting point is that the architect chose the Ottoman rather than the Seljuk style for this new construction.
+It’s a new mosque.
+Although it looks like an Ottoman era mosque, this is a neo-classical Ottoman architecture.
+An interesting point is that the architect chose the Ottoman, rather than the Seljuk style, for this new construction.

-A good example is the monumental Grand Mosque in Bursa, a magnificent structure built in the days that mark the beginning of the rise of the Ottoman Empire.
+A good example is the monumental Grand Mosque in Bursa, a magnificent structure, built in a period that marks the beginning of the rise of the Ottoman Empire.

-The construction of this mosque started in 1986 and it lasted for 10 years.
+Construction of this mosque started in 1986 and it lasted for 10 years.
 The mosque opened for prayers in 1996.

-One more interesting observation about this mosque is that it has the longest minarets of all mosques in the Konya region, they are 78m tall.
-That’s why you see it, or at least its minarets, from many different parts of the city.
+One more interesting observation about this mosque is that it has the longest minarets of all mosques in the Konya region.
+They are 78m tall.
+That’s why you can see it, or at least you can see its minarets, from many different parts of the city.